Here to help.

 9. Contact, Your Rights & Complaints

-You have certain rights regarding your personal information, and we are here to help you exercise
+You have certain rights regarding your personal information under privacy laws (including the Australian Privacy Act 1988 and New Zealand Privacy Act 2020), and we are here to help you exercise them.
+These rights include:

 Last updated: May 2025